Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey

 The previous studies fail to account for the impact of multiple tasks on system performance.
-For instance, in \cite{done-chengyu-9-ok-fine}, while mathematical models involved multiple users with multiple tasks, there was no mutual influence among them.
-The task offloading problem was mathematically formulated as a mixed-integer nonlinear programming (MINLP) model in \cite{done-second-chengyu-1-ok}.
-The formulation took into account constraints such as deadlines and resource capacities, with the objective of maximizing user satisfaction.
-Within the proposed QPSO algorithm, task scheduling solutions were mapped to positions in the search space using real number coding.
-Here, the value in each position denoted the computing resource to which the corresponding task is assigned.
-The algorithm adopted a population evolutionary approach of QPSO to iteratively search for the global best solution.
+For instance, in \cite{done-chengyu-9-ok-fine}, while mathematical models involve multiple users with multiple tasks, there is no mutual influence among them.
+The task offloading problem is mathematically formulated as a mixed-integer nonlinear programming model in \cite{done-second-chengyu-1-ok}.
+The formulation takes into account constraints such as deadlines and resource capacities, with the objective of maximizing user satisfaction.
+Within the proposed QPSO algorithm, task scheduling solutions are mapped to positions in the search space using real number coding.
+Here, the value in each position denotes the computing resource to which the corresponding task is assigned.
+The algorithm adopts a population evolutionary approach of QPSO to iteratively search for the global best solution.